Skip to Main Content

 VAST is one of our largest streaming services.
 It includes hundreds of high quality documentaries and other films in all subjects.
 All of the content is fully captioned and a complete transcript is included.
 Do a search, find a film and use the URL to share this content with your students or post on BlackBoard.

-Films for the Humanities: Films on Demand via NCLIVE
+Films on Demand via NCLIVE

 Films for the Humanities (or Films on Demand) provides access to high quality documentary films and news reports.
 Do a search on your topic and once you find a film, simply share the URL listed with your students or post the link on Blackboard.
 Each Film is closed captioned and includes a transcript making it easy to follow and to use in papers or projects.